 Where will the message be delivered?

-Congratulatory messages can be posted directly to the recipient’s home address or alternatively to care-of address (such as a friend or relative) for surprises.
+Congratulatory messages can be posted directly to a home address or PO Box, or alternately to a care-of address (such as a friend or relative) for surprises.

 Please fill in the below to request a congratulatory message: (all fields are required)